decaporg/decap-cms/website/content/docs/choosing-a-backend.md

 ```

 **Note:** This example script requires modern JavaScript and does not work on IE11.
 For legacy browser support, use function expressions (`function () {}`) in place of the arrow functions (`() => {}`), or use a transpiler such as [Babel](https://babeljs.io/).

+---

+Once this is completed, proceed to: [3.
+Configure Decap CMS](/docs/configure-decap-cms/)